AndreiBaicu26/Robofriends/README.md

-# robofriends
+# Robofriends app

-Made this while learning from a Udemy tutorial for Web Development.
+This app was developed while starting to learn React from a Udemy course.

-I used React framework and Redux for this search functionality
+# What I learnt?
+- Basics of react
+- Component lifecycle
+- basics of redux
+- Imporved my JS coding ability
+- Publishing a web app